pankaj139/system-design-interview-solutions/url_shortener_system_design.md

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Redirect requests: 11,574 QPS × 200 bytes/request = ~2.3 MB/s.
+**Answer:** * Redirect requests: 11,574 QPS × 200 bytes/request = ~2.3 MB/s.
 URL creation: 1,000 QPS × 1KB/request = ~1 MB/s.
 Total: ~3.3 MB/s inbound, ~2.3 MB/s outbound.

 </details>

+#### Intermediate Level

-**Q4:** How would you handle capacity planning for a URL shortener with 80% read traffic and 20% write traffic?
+**Q1:** How would you handle capacity planning for a URL shortener with 80% read traffic and 20% write traffic?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Design read replicas for redirects (8,000 QPS), master database for writes (1,000 QPS).
+**Answer:** * Design read replicas for redirects (8,000 QPS), master database for writes (1,000 QPS).
 Use caching for hot URLs.
 Consider CDN for global distribution.

 </details>

-**Q5:** What happens to your capacity calculations if 10% of URLs become viral and get 100x more traffic?
+**Q2:** What happens to your capacity calculations if 10% of URLs become viral and get 100x more traffic?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Hot URLs need aggressive caching (Redis, CDN).
+**Answer:** * Hot URLs need aggressive caching (Redis, CDN).
 Consider write-through caching, cache warming strategies, and separate infrastructure for viral content.

 </details>

-**Q6:** How would you plan capacity for a URL shortener that needs to handle traffic spikes during major events?
+**Q3:** How would you plan capacity for a URL shortener that needs to handle traffic spikes during major events?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Auto-scaling groups, load balancers, database read replicas, CDN with edge caching, and circuit breakers for protection.
+**Answer:** * Auto-scaling groups, load balancers, database read replicas, CDN with edge caching, and circuit breakers for protection.

 </details>

+#### Advanced Level

-**Q7:** Design capacity planning for a URL shortener that needs to handle 1 billion redirects per day with 99.99% availability.
+**Q1:** Design capacity planning for a URL shortener that needs to handle 1 billion redirects per day with 99.99% availability.

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Multi-region deployment, database sharding, read replicas, CDN with edge caching, circuit breakers, and disaster recovery planning.
+**Answer:** * Multi-region deployment, database sharding, read replicas, CDN with edge caching, circuit breakers, and disaster recovery planning.

 </details>

-**Q8:** How would you handle capacity planning for a URL shortener that needs to support real-time analytics on every click?
+**Q2:** How would you handle capacity planning for a URL shortener that needs to support real-time analytics on every click?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Streaming data pipeline (Kafka), real-time processing (Apache Storm/Flink), time-series database (InfluxDB), and separate analytics infrastructure.
+**Answer:** * Streaming data pipeline (Kafka), real-time processing (Apache Storm/Flink), time-series database (InfluxDB), and separate analytics infrastructure.

 </details>

-**Q9:** What capacity considerations would you have for a URL shortener that needs to handle mobile traffic with poor connectivity?
+**Q3:** What capacity considerations would you have for a URL shortener that needs to handle mobile traffic with poor connectivity?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Edge caching, data compression, retry mechanisms, offline capability, progressive web app features, and network-aware load balancing.
+**Answer:** * Edge caching, data compression, retry mechanisms, offline capability, progressive web app features, and network-aware load balancing.

 </details>

+#### System Design Deep Dive

-**Q10:** How would you design capacity planning for a URL shortener that needs to support custom domains for enterprise customers?
+**Q1:** How would you design capacity planning for a URL shortener that needs to support custom domains for enterprise customers?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** DNS load balancing, SSL termination, domain-specific caching, enterprise SLA requirements, and dedicated infrastructure for high-value customers.
+**Answer:** * DNS load balancing, SSL termination, domain-specific caching, enterprise SLA requirements, and dedicated infrastructure for high-value customers.

 </details>